pulsar-edit/documentation/docs/using-pulsar/editing-and-deleting-text.md

 @tab Linux

 - [[Ctrl+M]] - Jump to the bracket matching the one adjacent to the cursor.
-  It jumps to the nearest enclosing bracket when there's no adjacent bracket.
+  It jumps to the nearest enclosing bracket when there’s no adjacent bracket.
 - [[Alt+Ctrl+,]] - Select all the text inside the current brackets
 - [[Alt+Ctrl+.]] - Close the current XML/HTML tag

 @tab macOS

 - [[Ctrl+M]] - Jump to the bracket matching the one adjacent to the cursor.
-  It jumps to the nearest enclosing bracket when there's no adjacent bracket.
+  It jumps to the nearest enclosing bracket when there’s no adjacent bracket.
 - [[Cmd+Ctrl+M]] - Select all the text inside the current brackets
 - [[Alt+Cmd+.]] - Close the current XML/HTML tag

 @tab Windows

 - [[Ctrl+M]] - Jump to the bracket matching the one adjacent to the cursor.
-  It jumps to the nearest enclosing bracket when there's no adjacent bracket.
+  It jumps to the nearest enclosing bracket when there’s no adjacent bracket.
 - [[Alt+Ctrl+,]] - Select all the text inside the current brackets
 - [[Alt+Ctrl+.]] - Close the current XML/HTML tag